 The remaining sections explain in more detail the model, functions and classes included in the package.
 They are intended to help you obtain a better understanding of the methodology underlying casper by obtaining expression estimates step-by-step.
-However, in practice we recommend that you use wrapKnown, as it is more efficiently implemented both in terms of memory requirements and computational speed.
+For routine analyses we strongly recommend that you use wrapKnown (known isoforms) or wrapDenovo (de novo); these are implemented more efficiently in terms of memory requirements and computational speed.